Mae-Avadiaev/Ecole-42-Cursus/README.md

 Projects:
 1. Libft
-   The aim of this project is to code a C library regrouping usual functions that may be used in all other projects.
+   The aim of this project is to code a C library regrouping usual functions that may be used in other projects.

 2. Get_next_line
    The aim of this project is to code a function that returns a line ending with a newline, read from a file descriptor.